Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-We have added exactly one edge everytime we have decreased by one the number of fragments in the final cluster.
-Thus the number of edges added is the number of fragments in the final cluster in the original run $R$, minus one.
+Overall, we have added exactly one edge every time we have decreased by one the number of fragments in the final cluster.
+Thus, the number of edges added is equal to the number of fragments in the final cluster in the original run $R$, minus one.
 This number is at most $k_C$.
-Indeed, at most one fragment contains no rejecting nodes because only one fragment can have the node whose ID was used as the root-ID in the certificates, and all the roots of the other fragments will reject, and there are $k_C$ rejecting nodes.
-Therefore the distance (in the number of modified edges) between the original $\ell_C'$ and the modified $\ell'_C$ that is a correct spanning tree of $C$, is at most $k_C$.
-As the same reasoning holds for every connected component, if we define the spanning tree of a disconnected graph as the union of the spanning trees of its connected component, then the modified $\ell'=\cup_C \ell'C$ is the spanning tree of $G'$, and it is at distance at most $\sum_C k_C \leq k$ from the original $\ell'=\cup_C \ell_C'$ (in the number of modified edges).
+Indeed, at most one fragment contains no rejecting nodes, since only one fragment can have the node whose ID was used as the root-ID in the certificates, and all the roots of the other fragments reject, with $k_C$ rejecting nodes in total.
+Therefore the distance (i.e., the number of modified edges) between the original labeling~$\ell_C'$ and the modified labeling~$\ell'_C$, which is a correct spanning tree of $C$, is at most $k_C$.
+As the same reasoning holds for every connected component, by defining a ``spanning'' tree of a disconnected graph as the union of trees spanning each of its connected component, we get that the modified labeling $\ell'=\cup_C \ell'C$ is the spanning tree of $G'$, and it is at distance at most $\sum_C k_C \leq k$ from the original labeling $\ell'=\cup_C \ell_C'$.